Ankermgmt/ankermake-m5-protocol/documentation/install-from-git.md

    Now, one of two things will happen:

-- The first possibility is that the Microsoft Store will open and prompt you to install Python 3.10.
+- The first possibility is that the Microsoft Store will open and prompt you to install Python 3.10 or newer.
 You can do that and that's a perfectly fine way to install Python 3 or you can go to the [Python website](https://www.python.org/downloads/) and install it from there.
 Either way works, do whichever you prefer.
 Then enter in the above command again after and you should see what's in the next bullet.

 - The other possibility is that you get a message similar to this: